easyJet Flight Delay Compensation

 |€ 250||€ 400||€ 600|

 |Less than 1500 km||Between 1500 & 3500 km||More than 3500 km|

-Passengers can submit compensation claims when their easyJet flight has been delayed, cancelled or they have experienced denied boarding.
+Passengers can submit compensation claims when their easyJet flight has been delayed, cancelled or they have been denied boarding.

-You can claim flight delay compensation from easyJet if :
+You can claim delay compensation from easyJet if:

 - You arrived at your final destination with a delay of over three hours

 - The delay was not due to any extraordinary circumstances

 Remember that the delay is based on the arrival time and not the departure time.
 In order to be eligible for easyJet delayed flight compensation, you need to have arrived at your final destination more than three hours late.
 This means that if your flight departs more than 3 hours late but the flight crew manages to make up for the delay during the flight and you arrive less than 3 hours behind schedule,you will not be eligible for reimbursement.

 We recommend that passengers note down their actual time of arrival when they reach their final destination.
 You can take a photo of the information screens at the airport, which would clearly state your flight’s arrival time.